Combating Identity Fraud – Risk Management Seminars For Solicitors

 - Recent claims trends – Recent developments in the type of claims – Friday afternoon frauds, the growth in claims involving regulatory complaints, claims by litigation funders, and higher value claims

 - Cutting the cost of defending claims – Recent developments in claims defence – increased use of the adjudication procedure, ombudsman, fixed costs

 In addition to this, the specialist technology provider, R Post, will provide an overview of how to enhance compliant electronic communications and cyber security.

-Solicitors and their colleagues are invited to join us at the free events, at which there will also be drinks and canapés and an opportunity to network.
+Solicitors and their colleagues are invited to join us at the free events, where there will also be drinks, canapés and an opportunity to network.
 Events are CPD qualifying.